SupSyDeMarciou/SupSyGameEngine/README.md

 # SUPSY GAME ENGINE
 ## Introduction
-The SupSyGameEngine (SGE) is a custom game engine which aims at making it very easy to start a new project.
-This project is mainly a learning experiment, but I have already used it in other projects for prototyping with great success.
+The **SupSyGameEngine (SGE)** is a custom game engine.
+It aims at making the process of startig a fresh new project fast and painless.
+This project is mainly a learning experiment on the methods used for rendering and scene management, but I have already used it in other projects for prototyping with great success (see `examples` folder).

 ## /!\ IMPORTANT /!\
-The SGE is a work in progress, therefore it has a few quirks and is not as polished as I want it to be.
-Some functions don't yet have a full description and some importing formats are currently either only partially supported or not supported at all (even though their names appear in the code).
-In addition, there still isn't a proper system for disposing of the objects allocated during the lifetime of the program when it terminates (meaning it is the user's responsability to deallocate all of the objects he created, which is not ideal).
+The SGE is a work in progress, it therefore has a few quirks and lacks polish.
+Some functions don't yet have a full description, implementation and some importing formats are currently either only partially supported or not supported at all (even when their names appear in the code).
+In addition, there still isn't a proper system for disposing of the memory allocated during the lifetime of the program when it terminates (meaning it is the user's responsability to deallocate all of the SGE objects he created, which is not ideal).
-Finally, functions and types names may change in the future to better fit together in a cohesive way and some core functionalities may still very much change (**external data** is a prime example of that).
-All that to say that in its current form the SGE does not attempt in any way to be retro-compatible as I believe that my ability to organize and name things can only improve (this is my first big project, I still have a lot to learn).
+Finally, function and type names may change in the future to better fit together in a cohesive way and some core functionalities may still very much change (**external data** has been a prime example of that inconsistancy throughout developpment).
+All that to say that in its current form the SGE does not attempt in any way to be retro-compatible as I believe that my ability to organize and name things can only improve (this is my first big project, I still have a lot to learn), thus any project made using this engine **in its current state** must be manually updated when the library is too.

 ## Prerequisites
-The SGE currently depends on three libraries:
+The **SGE** currently depends on three libraries:
 - The [**SupSyLibraries**](https://github.com/SupSyDeMarciou/SupSyLibraries), developped by yours truly.
 - [**GLFW3**](https://www.glfw.org/) for creating the window, OpenGL context and for accessing the mouse and keyboard inputs.
-- [**GLAD**](https://glad.dav1d.de/#language=c&specification=gl&api=gl%3D4.6&api=gles1%3Dnone&api=gles2%3Dnone&api=glsc2%3Dnone&profile=compatibility&loader=on) with at least the specifications baked into this link.
+- [**GLAD**](https://glad.dav1d.de/#language=c&specification=gl&api=gl%3D4.6&api=gles1%3Dnone&api=gles2%3Dnone&api=glsc2%3Dnone&profile=compatibility&loader=on) with at least the specifications baked into this link for OpenGL bindings.

 In addition, after downloading the library, make sure to change the value `SGE_ROOT_PATH` line 10 in file `include/SGE/constants.h` to the path of the `SGE/..` folder on your machine, as the SGE needs to have access to it when loading built-in shaders (and other built-in files I might want to add later on).
 Also, if the **SL** is not in the same folder as the **SGE**, make sure to modify the `#include` in line 9 of `include/SGE/constants.h`.
 Those, saddly, are some of the quirks mentionned above.